Knitting 102 - Make a Hat (2 parts)

 Location: Brooklyn Craft Company, 165 Greenpoint Avenue (here’s where we’re located)

 Cost: $75 includes four hours of instruction.
-Yarn and knitting needles not included; a 10% discount will be honored for all students the day of class.
+Yarn and knitting needles are not included but all materials are available for purchase in the shop; a 10% discount will be honored for all students.

 All class registrations are final; please view our policy for more information.